Apple Inc received FDA’s 510(k) clearance for a novel AFib feature that’s available on Apple Watch using watchOS 9 and above.

-According to Apple’s press release for watchOS 9, this new health feature does the following.
+Apple’s press release for watchOS 9 described this new health feature as doing the following:

 With watchOS 9, users who are diagnosed with AFib can turn on the FDA-cleared AFib History feature and access important information, including an estimate of how frequently a user’s heart rhythm shows signs of AFib, providing deeper insights into their condition.
 Users will also receive weekly notifications to understand frequency and view a detailed history in the Health app, including lifestyle factors that may influence AFib, like sleep, alcohol consumption, and exercise.Users can download a PDF with a detailed history of their AFib and lifestyle factors, which can easily be shared with doctors and care providers for more informed conversations.

 This feature is available on Apple Watches that support watchOS 9 and above.